 - Resolve conflicts in relationships and communicate better throughout your life

 Cognitive behavioral therapy is also effective after personal loss, overcoming trauma, coping with a diagnosis or illness, and managing chronic physical symptoms.
-In essence, cognitive behavioral therapy makes everyday life easier and happier.
+Essentially, cognitive behavioral therapy can make everyday life easier and happier.

 Cognitive behavioral therapy also has improved certain conditions, like substance use disorders, sleep disorders, sexual dysfunction, depression, bipolar disorder, and anxiety.
 All of these are common in addiction and recovery.
 Phobias, OCD, eating disorders, and more advanced forms of mental illness also benefit from CBT.

 What to Expect During Cognitive-Behavioral Therapy

 Cognitive behavioral therapy sessions typically take place one-on-one with a counselor/primary therapist or in small groups.
 In these sessions, you’ll learn about addiction, mental health, trauma, problematic sexual behavior, and disordered eating.
-You’ll also practice ways of managing it.
-Some of these practices include relaxation, coping skills, stress management, assertiveness, and resilience.
+You’ll also practice ways of managing what you’re enduring.
+Some of these sessions include relaxation, coping skills, stress management, assertiveness, and resilience.

-The first session of CBT focuses on getting to know your therapist and vice versa.
+The first cognitive behavioral therapy sessions focus on getting to know your therapist and vice versa.
 The therapist asks clients to identify where they need and want improvement and what their goals are within treatment for emotional and physical health.
-If medications are needed for your mental illness, you discuss that with your counselor and primary medical team provider, too.
+If medications are needed, you will discuss that with your counselor and primary medical team provider, too.

 Getting the Most Out of Your Sessions

 It’s important to get as much as you can out of your treatment, including cognitive behavioral therapy sessions.
 Remember: this is a partnership between you and your therapist.
 You make decisions and set goals together.
 Always be honest and open, even when sharing painful or embarrassing thoughts or feelings.
 There is no judgment.
 This is a shame-free environment.